-Figure: The effect of stillbirth originating with the death of the baby, affecting mother, family, health services, society, and government Widespread themes of direct, indirect, and intangible costs are shown.

-Source: Heazell AE, Siassakos D, Blencowe H, Burden C, Bhutta ZA, Cacciatore J, et al. Stillbirths: economic and psychosocial consequences.
+Figure: The effect of stillbirth originating with the death of the baby, affecting mother, family, health services, society, and government.
+Widespread themes of direct, indirect and intangible costs are shown.
+Source: Heazell AE, Siassakos D. Blencowe H, Burden C, Bhutta ZA, Cacciatore J. et al. Stillbirths: economic and psychosocial consequences.
 The Lancet.
-2016;387(10018):604-16.
+2016;387 (10018):604-16.

-- What are some of the negative effects of stillbirth on parents that you have seen? - How do these differ according to different socioeconomic, educational, and demographic characteristics of the parents? - How are they the same?
+- What are some of the negative effects of stillbirth on parents that you have seen? - Do these differ according to different socioeconomic, educational, and demographic characteristics of the parents?